Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Lakers

 Michael Porter Jr. Insights vs. the Lakers

+- Porter is responsible for attempting 11.5% of his team's field goal attempts this season with 13.2 per game.

+- He's connected on three threes per game, or 19.4% of his team's makes from beyond the arc this season.

-- Porter's opponents, the Lakers, have one of the fastest offensive tempos, ranking second, averaging 104.8 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Porter's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- Defensively, the Lakers are 20th in the NBA, giving up 116.6 points per game.
+- The Lakers are the 20th-best defensive squad in the NBA, giving up 116.6 points per game.

-- The Lakers are the 25th-ranked team in the league, giving up 44.9 rebounds per game.
+- Conceding 44.9 rebounds per contest, the Lakers are the 25th-ranked team in the NBA.

-- The Lakers are the 15th-ranked squad in the league, giving up 25.7 assists per game.
+- The Lakers are the 15th-ranked team in the league, allowing 25.7 assists per contest.

 Michael Porter Jr. vs. the Lakers